-The Association for Women in Sports Media is "a volunteer-managed, 501(c)(3) nonprofit founded in 1987 as a support network and advocacy group for women who work in sports writing, editing, broadcast and production, and public and media relations.
-Our membership of more than 600 men and women includes professionals in the industry and students aspiring to sports media careers."
+The Association for Women in Sports Media is "a volunteer-managed, 501(c)(3) nonprofit founded in 1987 as a support network and advocacy group for

 The scholarship program "promotes and increases diversity in sports media through their internship/scholarship program."
 Over 100 female college students have been placed in paid internships since 1990.
 Mary Garber (see my first blog) has an attributed award in her honor.
 The Mary Garber Pioneer Award is given to "individuals who have paved the way for women in sports media."
 The association also extends a hand to those "who encounter roadblocks on the trails yet to be blazed."